 How long does it take for a dental crown to settle in?

-Sedation is used in procedure for placing a crown so there is typically no pain involved during the procedure.
-Afterwards patients may feel some slight discomfort, but it will go away once the patient has adjusted to the feeling of the new crown.
+No, getting a dental crown is no more painful than getting a dental filling.
+Our dentist will apply a local anesthetic to numb your mouth, but we can also provide dental sedation to anxious patients.
+There is typically no pain during the procedure.
+Afterward, patients may feel some slight discomfort in the treated area, but it will go away once the patient adjusts to the feeling of the new crown.

 How long are dental crowns supposed to last?

 Dental crowns typically last around 15 years.
-With a good oral care routine and diet they can last up to 25-30 years.
-Regular dental checkups can help extend the life of your crown as well.
+However, they can last up to 25-30 years with a good oral care routine and diet.
+Zirconia crowns are highly durable and can last for decades.
+Regular dental checkups will help extend the life of your crown as well.

-If you would like to learn more about dental crowns in Skokie, IL, visit Dr. Stein and Dr. Weiss of The Stein Center for Advanced Dentistry.
-Our team is dedicated to helping our patients look and feel their best.
-By using innovative solutions and advanced dental technology, we can help restore health and beauty to your natural smile.
-To schedule a appointment, call 847.920.4747 or request an appointment online.
+If you would like to learn more about dental crowns in Skokie and Park Ridge, IL, visit Dr. Stein and Dr. Weiss at The Stein Center for Advanced Dentistry.
+Our dental care team helps our patients look and feel their best.
+By using innovative solutions and advanced dental technology, we can help restore health and beauty to your natural smile in no time.
+To schedule an appointment, call 847-750-3125 or request an appointment online.